-City Partners have the option of including end interviews in Raga Labs videos where the instructor, city partner and participants can speak a bit about the experience.
-This can be a great way to highlight the instructor and city partner since they do not get to feature in the pieces otherwise, and it can also be a great way to have the participants express how much they enjoyed it so that others can see what goes on behind the scenes in a Raga Labs experience.
+We have the option of including end interviews in Raga Labs videos where the Creative Lead and participants can speak a bit about the experience.
+This can be a great way to highlight the Creative Lead since he/she does not get to feature in the pieces otherwise, and it can also be a great way to have the participants express how much they enjoyed it so that others can see what goes on behind the scenes in a Raga Labs experience.

 The No-Interview Advantage

 Please note that there is no compulsion to include an interview, it is entirely optional.
 Here is an example of a Raga Lab with no interview at all!

 As you can see, the advantage of this is that the piece ends up being much shorter than other Raga Labs.
 As a result, the average duration of viewership by audiences is higher for this than other pieces, and as a result the youtube algorithm (and FB as well) thinks this piece is more interesting than others.
 So it improves its search and discovery and the video has more views than others.